webmastersmith/pixx/README.md

   - When the `pixx` function (or its plugins) runs, it has a limited "view" of the available variables.
 It can only directly access variables defined within its own code block.
 Variables defined outside of `pixx` are not immediately visible.
   - To work around this, the system requires you to add the prefix "d:" to variables that need to be accessed within the `pixx` function.
 This signals to the system that these variables need to be made available within the `pixx` function's scope.
   - The `pixx` function processes the code and generates HTML output.
 During this process, it correctly incorporates the "d:" variables into the output.
 When the final code is compiled (e.g., by a browser or other program), these variables are then properly recognized and used.
-- **Linting Erros and the 'v:' Option**
+- **Linting Errors and the 'v:' Option**
   - **Linters**: Linters are tools that analyze code for potential errors, inconsistencies, and style issues.
-One common warning linters give is for "unused variables" – variables that are defined but never actually used in the code.
+One common warning linters give is for "**unused variables**" – variables that are defined but never actually used in the code.
   - **The 'v:' Solution**: Since the "d:" variables might look unused to a linter (because they're not directly used within the `pixx` function), this system provides a special option `v: []`.
 You can list your "d:" variables within this array to tell the linter not to flag them as unused.
   - **Internal Handling**: The system internally removes these "d:" variables before processing the `pixx` function, ensuring they don't cause any conflicts or errors during execution.
   - In simpler terms, the "d:" prefix is a way to pass variables into the pixx function, and the `v: []` option prevents linters from complaining about these variables.